ryansonshine/semantic-release-codeartifact/README.md

 | `AWS_SESSION_TOKEN`     | Session token if you have/need it                        |

-**Note:** Proxy configurations are supported and will be used if HTTP_PROXY or HTTPS_PROXY is found on the environment with [aws-sdk-v3-proxy](https://github.com/ryansonshine/aws-sdk-v3-proxy).
+**Note:** Proxy configurations are supported and will be used if HTTP_PROXY or HTTPS_PROXY is found on the environment using [aws-sdk-v3-proxy](https://github.com/ryansonshine/aws-sdk-v3-proxy).

 ### Plugin environment variables